 Phase 2 Environmental Site Assessment

 A Phase 2 Environmental Site Assessment is a direct test of the shallow subsurface materials at a property to screen for possible contamination.
 Typically, Phase 2 ESA testing parameters are a result of the environmental conditions and historical land-uses that come to light during a Phase 1 Environmental Site Assessment.
-Generally, a Phase 2 Environmental Site Assessment follows ASTM Standards, and includes drilling to achieve soil, groundwater and soil-gas samples.
-Moreover, Phase 2 Reports can include laboratory analysis, custom site mapping, geophysical surveying using ground penetrating radar, indoor air quality testing, and complex vapor intrusion modeling for human health risk assessment.
-Updated December 3, 2018.
+Generally, a Phase 2 Environmental Site Assessment follows ASTM Standards.
+And the standards include drilling to achieve soil, groundwater and soil gas samples for contamination testing.
+Moreover, Phase 2 Reports can include laboratory analysis, custom site mapping, geophysical surveying using ground penetrating radar, indoor air quality testing, and complex vapor intrusion modeling for human health risk assessments.
+Updated February 18, 2019.

 - Nationwide Bank-Approved